 This is unjust, for Isocrates, a political innocent, had only the vaguest idea of what the consequences of such a policy might be.
 He had in fact made earlier similar appeals to Agesilaus, king of Sparta, to Dionysius I, tyrant of Syracuse, and to Alexander, tyrant of Pherae in Thessaly, none of whom could conceivably have become political master of Greece.
 The truth is that Isocrates was seeking merely a military leader.
 [Ibid]

-This credible account makes it very difficult for me to accept Marsh’s admiration for Isocrates.
+This credible account makes it difficult to share Marsh’s positive estimation of Isocrates’ significance.
 It encourages me to think of Iscocrates as an unworldly political thinker.
 He also comes across as a flexible and rhetorical (PR) gun for hire to the highest bidder.
 That’s not anything I object to in principle.

 Marsh published his paper in 2001, so he had no chance to ponder a more recent source that casts fresh doubt on Isocrates’ moral and ethical credentials (at least in terms we moderns can appreciate).